MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 Geopackage (.gpkg) is a single file, open vector format.
 We're using it today because it's one file per dataset (unlike Shapefile), which makes data management so much easier.
 See the README.txt file that comes with the data download for more details and sources of the data.

 ### Data Processing
 We'll be working with an international dataset of locations of lake monsters, the most famous of which is arguably Nessie who supposedly lives in Loch Ness in Scotland.
 This dataset was assembled from [Wikipedia's List of Lake Monsters](https://en.m.wikipedia.org/wiki/List_of_lake_monsters).
-The lake names were geocoded (you can find the R script that I wrote to process the data in the [r_scripts](/r_scripts) folder of this repo), then exported to a geopackage file.
+The lake names were geocoded (you can find the R script that I wrote to process the data in the [r_scripts](/r_scripts) folder of this repo), corrected, then exported to a geopackage file.
 Why did I process this data for you?
 It took a few hours to do and requires skills we are not focusing on in this workshop.

 <!---
 Other Possible data options